What to Look for in Determining Gender in Young Chickens

 This final photo is the same Olive Egger shown above, but now he’s 4 weeks older.
 At 18 weeks, he clearly shows the hackles and saddles that we suspected were developing when he was younger.

-We hope this picture tutorial will help you in determining how to tell young cockerels from pullets as your chicks grow and develop into adults.
+We hope this picture tutorial will help you in determining how to tell the gender of young chickens as your chickens grow and develop into adults.
 Remember, if you have questions or need help, give us a call, chat or email.
 Our Meyer Hatchery team is ready and willing to help!